Department of Languages

 Languages currently on offer include Arabic, Chinese (Mandarin), French, German, Greek, Italian, Japanese, Portuguese, Russian, and Spanish.

-Courses run for 26 weeks from October to May – find out more here.
+Courses run for 26 weeks from October to May - More information is available here.

 As an approved Cambridge Delta Centre for English Language Teaching, we offer two high quality postgraduate courses which will enable you to advance your career in teaching.